Azure/maximo/README.md

 ## Step 2: Deploy and prepare OpenShift

-> 💡 **NOTE**: IBM Maximo does not currently officially support the current version of OpenShift running on Azure Redhat OpenShift (ARO).
+> 💡 **NOTE**: IBM MAS does not currently officially support the current version of OpenShift running on Azure Redhat OpenShift (ARO).

 ### Install OCP
 Please follow [this guide](docs/openshift/ocp/README.md) to configure OpenShift Container Platform on Azure.